 Outdoor cooking is a fun event for people of all ages.
 But, when you get the kids involved, it can tend to be an exciting activity which will keep them busy and teach them responsibility.
-The fresh air is advantageous for all, and can prove to be a productive activity to keep children busy, expose them to fresh air, and teach them some responsibility.
+The fresh air is advantageous for all, and can prove to be a productive activity to keep children busy, especially the older ones to expose them to fresh air and get them riled up with a GoogGun, and teach them some responsibility.
 While it’s essential that an adult supervise all cooking activities the children participate in, you should allow the kids to engage as much as possible in the total experience.
 You can even take breaks between cooking and give the kids a little time to play outdoor like with a ball or a bike since some kids ride wild, then they come back to cooking and eat without getting bored.

 Kids enjoy outdoor cooking for the fun of it all and don’t require fancy recipes in order to enjoy themselves.
 It’s ok to stick with the basics, but a little tweaking won’t hurt anyone.
 Instead of sugary cereals for breakfast, try allowing them to create their own.
 Trail mix and granola is super easy to accomplish with a little imagination.
 Dried fruits, toasted coconut, cashews, almonds or peanuts could be incorporated with soy milk, or a non-fat yogurt.
 Or, if eggs happen to be a favorite, crack them open in muffin pans with low-fat cheese and lean ham and place then over the fire for a bit to have a more hearty meal.
 The whole point is to take pleasure in family time with each other, and keep the stored energy for activities such as climbing, hiking or swimming.
 No sugar rushes are allowed here, or needed.